olegedly/multi-agent-rag/PRD.md

 **3. FastAPI Backend (`backend/`)**

 Standard FastAPI application assembled via the `create_app()` factory with:
-- `POST /api/chat` — mounted via `ag_ui_adk.add_adk_fastapi_endpoint()`, accepts AG-UI `RunAgentInput`, invokes the ADK agent, returns streaming AG-UI events over SSE
+- `POST /api/chat` — mounted via `ag_ui_adk.add_adk_fastapi_endpoint()`, accepts AG-UI `RunAgentInput` (which includes the active corpus ID), invokes the ADK agent with corpus-scoped context, returns streaming AG-UI events over SSE
+- `GET /api/corpora` — returns the list of available knowledge bases and their metadata (id, name, description, route slug)
 - `GET /api/health` — health check
 - `GET /capabilities` — agent capability discovery (added by AG-UI middleware)
 - `POST /agents/state` — experimental thread state retrieval (added by AG-UI middleware)
 - Pydantic settings via `config.py` (reads `.env` for LLM config, Postgres credentials)
 - Application assembly via `create_app(llm_client, settings)` factory with dependency injection — tests pass a `FakeLLMClient` directly, no import-time patching.
 The module-level `app = create_app()` preserves `fastapi dev` compatibility.
 A FastAPI lifespan handler closes transport connections on shutdown.

+The `POST /api/chat` endpoint extracts the `corpus_id` from the incoming request and injects it into the ADK agent's session context, ensuring every tool call carries the active corpus identifier.

 **4. RAG Pipeline (`rag/`)**

 - Document chunking (recursive text splitter targeting ~500-token chunks with 50-token overlap)
+- Each chunk includes metadata: `corpus_id`, title, source URL, and document reference
 - Embedding via configurable embedding API (OpenAI-compatible client shape)
-- Storage in PostgreSQL with pgvector `VECTOR(1536)` column
+- Storage in PostgreSQL with pgvector `VECTOR(1536)` column and a `corpus_id` text column (indexed for fast filtering)
 - Production: managed Supabase instance; development: local `pgvector/pgvector:pg18` Docker container
 - IVFFlat index on the embedding column for fast cosine similarity search
-- Query flow: embed user question → `SELECT ...
-ORDER BY embedding <=> $query LIMIT 5` → return chunks as context
+- Query flow: embed user question → filter by `corpus_id = <active_corpus>` → `SELECT ...
+WHERE corpus_id = $corpus_id ORDER BY embedding <=> $query LIMIT 5` → return chunks as context
+- Adding a new corpus is an ingestion and configuration task: run the seeding script for the new source documents with its `corpus_id`, register it in the corpus registry, and the frontend picks it up from `GET /api/corpora`

 **5. MCP Server (`mcp_server/`)**

 A Python MCP server using the official `mcp` SDK exposing:
-- `search_knowledge(query: str, top_k: int = 5)` — semantic search over the RAG index
+- `search_knowledge(query: str, corpus_id: str, top_k: int = 5)` — semantic search over the RAG index, scoped to the given corpus
-- `fetch_document(chunk_ids: list[str])` — retrieve full document chunks by ID
+- `fetch_document(chunk_ids: list[str], corpus_id: str)` — retrieve full document chunks by ID, validated against the active corpus

-Both tools are thin wrappers over the RAG pipeline.
+Both tools accept and enforce a `corpus_id` parameter.
 The MCP server can run standalone (for testing with MCP Inspector or Claude Desktop) or embedded in the FastAPI process.

 **6. Google ADK Agent System (`agents/`)**

-Three specialist agents, each defined as an ADK `LlmAgent`:
+Three specialist agents, each defined as an ADK `LlmAgent` and each operating within the active corpus:

-- **Agent A (Researcher):** "You search the knowledge base for facts, dates, definitions, and specifications relevant to the user's question.
-Use the `search_knowledge` tool.
+- **Corpus Researcher:** "You search the active knowledge base for facts, dates, definitions, and specifications relevant to the user's question.
+Use the `search_knowledge` tool with the provided corpus ID.
 Report your findings with exact citations."
-- **Agent B (Critic):** "You review Agent A's findings.
+- **Corpus Critic:** "You review the Researcher's findings against the active corpus.
 Identify gaps, contradictions, weak citations, or missing context.
-Use `search_knowledge` for follow-up queries and `fetch_document` to read full chunks.
+Use `search_knowledge` for follow-up queries (always with the corpus ID) and `fetch_document` to read full chunks.
 Produce a critique with specific requests for clarification."
-- **Agent C (Synthesizer):** "You produce the final answer.
-Synthesize Agent A's research and Agent B's critique into a concise, cited answer.
+- **Corpus Synthesizer:** "You produce the final answer.
+Synthesize the Researcher's findings and the Critic's review into a concise, cited answer grounded in the active corpus.
 Structure: summary, key findings with citations, confidence assessment."

 An ADK `SequentialAgent` orchestrates the flow: Researcher → Critic → Synthesizer.
-Each agent receives the previous agent's output in its context.
+Each agent receives the previous agent's output and the active corpus ID in its context.
+The corpus ID is injected at the orchestration layer, not hardcoded in individual agents.

 Agent thinking and intermediate results are streamed via ADK's built-in event system, which the AG-UI middleware converts to SSE events (`RUN_STARTED` → `TEXT_MESSAGE_START` → `TEXT_MESSAGE_CONTENT`* → `TEXT_MESSAGE_END` → `RUN_FINISHED`).

 **7. SolidJS Frontend (`frontend/`)**

-A Vite + SolidJS SPA with:
+A Vite + SolidJS SPA with route-based corpus selection:

+- **Landing page** (`/`): Introduces the product.
+Displays available knowledge bases as navigable cards (name, description, entry point).
+Clicking a card navigates to `/corpora/<corpusId>`.
+The list is fetched from `GET /api/corpora` on load and can be updated by adding new corpus entries to the backend configuration.
+- **Corpus route** (`/corpora/:corpusId`): Dedicated chat interface for the selected knowledge base.
+The corpus name is displayed prominently in the header.
+Conversations created here are bound to this corpus.
+New conversations started within this route remain in the same corpus.
+- **No in-chat corpus dropdown.** The active corpus is set by the route and cannot be changed mid-conversation.
 - Chat input area (auto-growing textarea + submit and stop buttons)
 - Streaming message display via user/assistant text bubbles
 - Agent labels, tool call displays, and reasoning steps rendered in real-time as the multi-agent pipeline runs *(pending: integrated as part of the ADK agent frontend pipeline)*